swiftlang/swift/docs/weak.rst

 :code:`window` property were somehow inherited by :code:`oldWindow`!
-Something, be it a general rule on loading back-references or a type-inference rule, must introduce an implicit conversion and cause the :code:`backref` qualifier to be stripped.
+Something, be it a general rule on loading back-references or a type-inference rule, must introduce an implicit conversion and cause the :code:`unowned` qualifier to be stripped.

 That rule, however, is problematic for generics.
 A key goal of generics is substitutability: the semantics of generic code should match the semantics of the code you'd get from copy-pasting the generic code and substituting the arguments wherever they're written.
-But if a generic argument can be :code:`[backref] T`, then this won't be true; consider::
+But if a generic argument can be :code:`[unowned] T`, then this won't be true; consider::

   func foo<T>(x : T) {